IgrikXD/WSPR-beacon/Usage-guide.md

 >The device will not transmit WSPR messages until the time and coordinates are synchronized!

-Successful completion of GPS data synchronization is signaled by the **_green LED2_**, after which the device enters the main cycle of WSPR message transmission.
+Successful completion of GPS data synchronization is signaled by the **_green LED (GPS)_**, after which the device enters the main cycle of WSPR message transmission.

 ### WSPR message transmission
-Transmission of WSPR messages is performed in an infinite loop _void loop()_ every even minute (_00:00, 00:02, 00:04, ..._). **Each transmission cycle is executed at a randomly selected frequency within the range of +/- 100 Hz from the center operating frequency.** During the WSPR message transmission, the **_red LED1_** lights up and goes out immediately after the transmission is completed.
+Transmission of WSPR messages is performed in an infinite loop _void loop()_ every even minute (_00:00, 00:02, 00:04, ..._). **Each transmission cycle is executed at a randomly selected frequency within the range of +/- 100 Hz from the center operating frequency.** During the WSPR message transmission, the **_red LED (TX)_** lights up and goes out immediately after the transmission is completed.
 After completion of the transmission cycle, the device re-synchronizes the time and coordinates based on the current GPS data values.